KNOW THE FACTS

 -

 Now that Amazon and the union are in negotiations, a “statutory freeze” is in place.
-This is a legal requirement and means that most terms and conditions of your employment, including pay, benefits, and work rules, are generally frozen.
+This is a legal requirement and means that most terms and conditions of your employment are generally frozen.
 The purpose of the “freeze” is to set a consistent base for the parties to bargain over, rather than have employment terms shift during bargaining.

 -